CSIS-iLab/on-the-radar/_briefs/country-profile.md

 ---
-title: United States Strategic Situational Awareness Capabilities
+title: United States' Strategic Situational Awareness Capabilities
 details:
   Type: []
   country:
   - United States
   type: []
   characteristics: []
   risk_factors: []
   domain: []
 date: 2019-04-19T04:00:00.000+00:00
-excerpt:
-  'The United States has extensive and mature strategic situational awareness capabilities across all domains (air, land, maritime, space, and cyber) that help to characterize the operating environment, detect and respond to attacks, and discern actual attacks from false alarms across the spectrum of conflict, both conventional
+excerpt: 'The United States has extensive and mature strategic situational awareness capabilities across all domains (air, land, maritime, space, and cyber) that help to characterize the operating environment, detect and respond to attacks, and discern actual attacks from false alarms across the spectrum of conflict, both conventional